Musalla complex: History

+Destruction

 The Musalla complex was heavily damaged in the late 19th century.
-Due to artillery fire, the minaret tops were destroyed in 1868.

-Then during the Panjdeh incident of 1885, Russian soldiers attacked Afghan soldiers southeast of Merv.
+The buildings of the complex were destroyed in 1885 by Anglo-Afghan forces, only leaving a few minarets and the Gawhar Shad Mausoleum.
+During the Panjdeh incident of 1885, Russian soldiers had attacked Afghan soldiers southeast of Merv.
 Most of the buildings in the complex were leveled by the British and Emir Abdur Rahman Khan in order to prevent the Russians from using the buildings as cover.
 Only the Gawhar Shad mausoleum and nine of the original twenty minarets were allowed to remain.
 The Heratis had petitioned Abdur Rahman to save the complex, but he responded that saving the living was more important than saving the dead's resting places.
 Ultimately the crisis was resolved, and fighting never broke out, making the destruction unnecessary.
 Nine minarets and two mausoleums were spared destruction.

 An earthquake in 1932 destroyed two of the mosque's four minarets, and another earthquake in 1951 destroyed another, leaving only one standing.
 Only five of the original twenty minarets in the complex remained in 2021.

 The complex was visited and photographed in the 1930s by the travel writers Robert Byron and Annemarie Schwarzenbach.
 Byron's book, The Road to Oxiana, mentions the minarets and discusses Timurid history.
 The mausoleum of 'Ali Shir Nawa'i was rebuilt in 1950.